MusicPlayerDaemon/website/content/commercial.md

   0.19?
 </td>
 <td>
-  MQA, Roon RAAT SDK (both proprietary, presumably illegal)
+  MQA, Roon RAAT SDK (both proprietary, illegal)
 </td>
 <td>
   <a href="http://mailman.blarg.de/pipermail/mpd-devel/2018-January/000681.html">Requested 2018-01-25</a>;
   got a tarball on 2018-02-06 with only a part of the source code which doesn't even compile.
-MPD license is terminated.
+MPD license is terminated and all Cary Audio products containing MPD are illegal.
 </td>
 </tr>